vomyrak/BuddyHub/web/README.md

 ## Install and run the code on local machine

 1. Do `npm install` in this folder.
-2. Create a mongo database, put the details in *auth.json* in this folder in the following format:
+2. Create a mongo database(Refer to set up Mondo database below), put the details in *auth.json* in this folder in the following format:
   ```
   {
     "user": "<username of your database>",